ibm-cloud-docs/solution-tutorials/big-data-log-analytics.md

 ### Increasing message load
 {: #big-data-log-analytics-streamsload}

-To view conditional handling in your Streams flow, you will increase the message volume sent to {{site.data.keyword.messagehub}}.
+For later analysis purposes increase the message volume sent to {{site.data.keyword.messagehub}}.
 The provided script simulates a flow of messages to {{site.data.keyword.messagehub}} based on traffic to the webserver.
 To demonstrate the scalability of {{site.data.keyword.messagehub}}, you will increase the throughput of log messages.

 1. Download and unzip the [Jul 01 to Jul 31, ASCII format, 20.7 MB gzip compressed](ftp://ita.ee.lbl.gov/traces/NASA_access_log_Jul95.gz) log file from NASA.
 2. Turn the access logs into JSON format by running: